openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fake.md

 [FakePatch.PatchOperation](../../paths/fake/FakePatch.md#patchoperation),
 [FakePost.PostOperation](../../paths/fake/FakePost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake"

 ## Method Summary
 | Modifier and Type | Method and Description |